AnfengXu136/anfengxu136.github.io/_pages/about.md

 Previously, I graduated Summa Cum Laude from [UC San Diego](https://jacobsschool.ucsd.edu/) with a B.S. in Electrical Engineering .
 I was born and raised at Nagoya city, Japan until [High School](https://en.wikipedia.org/wiki/Tokai_High_School), and my Japanese name is 徐安峰 / Yasumine Jo.

-I am looking for research internship opportunities for summer 2024!
+Update:
+I will be interning at Meta for speech AI team for summer 2024 in Seattle!
+Feel free to reach out if you will be around there.